AnnemetteBP/logit-diff-lens/README.md

 3. Export `.html` when you want an interactive Plotly figure.
 4. Export `.pdf` when you want a static figure for a report or paper.

+For generation-lens runs, the public plotting surface is available through `logit_diff_lens.plotting`, including the generation heatmap helpers.

 ## Documentation map

 - [docs/README.md](docs/README.md)